-Figure 5 shows the CPU utilization of the web server cyber-entities and bionet platform.
+Figure 8 shows the CPU utilization of the web server cyber-entities and bionet platform.
 When the CPU utilization goes around 75%, the total utilization on the testbed PC reaches 100%; the other 25% is consumed by the operating system.
 In the case of 500B file requests, 350 cyber-entities can be executed under 75% CPU utilization.
 In 5M file requests, 50 cyber-entities can be executed.
-A heavy line in Figure 5 shows the CPU utilization in the case that a user requests different-sized files based on the probability shown in Table 3, which is defined by WebStone.
-In this measurement, 320 cyberentities can work simultaneously under 75% CPU utilization.
+A heavy line in Figure 8 shows the CPU utilization in the case that a user requests, in a single measurement run, different-sized files based on the probability shown in Table 3, which is defined by WebStone.
+In this measurement run, 320 cyber-entities can work simultaneously before the CPU utilization reaches 75%.
+290 cyber-entities can run under 50% CPU utilization.
 Also, the CPU utilization increases almost linearly as the number of cyber-entities grows.
 Given these results, we confirmed the bionet platform is scalable enough in terms of the number of cyber-entities.